stackitcloud/terraform-provider-stackit/docs/data-sources/redis_credential.md

 page_title: "stackit_redis_credential Data Source - stackit"
 subcategory: ""
 description: |-
   Redis credential data source schema.
 Must have a region specified in the provider configuration.
-This data source is deprecated and will be removed after August 2027, use stackit_valkey_credential (Key Value Store) instead.
+  !> The stackit_redis_credential data source is deprecated and will be removed after August 2027, use stackit_valkey_credential (Key Value Store) instead.
   For more information on how to migrate, see the migration guide https://docs.stackit.cloud/products/databases/key-value-store/tutorials/migrate-data-to-a-new-instance/.
 ---

 # stackit_redis_credential (Data Source)

 Redis credential data source schema.
 Must have a `region` specified in the provider configuration.

-This data source is deprecated and will be removed after August 2027, use stackit_valkey_credential (Key Value Store) instead.
+!> The `stackit_redis_credential` data source is deprecated and will be removed after August 2027, use `stackit_valkey_credential` (Key Value Store) instead.
 For more information on how to migrate, see the [migration guide](https://docs.stackit.cloud/products/databases/key-value-store/tutorials/migrate-data-to-a-new-instance/).

 ## Example Usage